Breath

-It’s commonly said that fish are oblivious to the water they live in.
-Our ancestors may have experienced a similar lack of awareness about the earth’s atmosphere, as it was not until the 1770’s that some of its components, including oxygen, were discovered.
+It’s commonly said that “fish are oblivious to the water they live in.”
+In reality, they are not completely “oblivious” to water; their brains and senses are specialized to filter it out as a constant background, much like humans do with air.
+Our ancestors may have experienced similar, as it was not until the 1770s that some of its components, including oxygen, were discovered.

-Breath is one of those comforting certainties of life; if you’re alive your body will be breathing.
+Breath is one of those comforting certainties of life; if you’re alive, your body will be breathing.
 We can survive roughly three weeks without food, three days without water, but only three minutes without oxygen.
-Given how critical breathing is, it’s a great example of one of those things we take for granted every day.
+Given how critical breathing is, it’s a good example of one of those things we take for granted every day.

 The average human takes about sixteen breaths a minute and over 20,000 breaths a day, most of which are managed automatically by the brain stem.
 This is the early “reptilian” part of our brain that results from millions of years of evolution, which is just as well if you consider what you’d have to do without it.